kixe/Multisite/README.md

 - take in account `LanguageSupportPagenames::useHomeSegment` settings
 - Fallback to default 404 page if custom 404 is not set
 - Throws exception in case of misconfiguration
-- Access of pages residing inside a MultisitePageTree for other domains other than the corresponding root page is disallowed except for superuser
+- Access of pages residing inside a MultisitePageTree for other domains other than the corresponding domain is disallowed except for superuser.
-- Pages inside a MultisitePageTree accessible only via url based on to the corresponding domain (404 instead of unexpected redirects)
+- Pages inside a MultisitePageTree accessible only via url based on the corresponding domain.
+Otherwise a 404 instead of unexpected redirects.
 - Page paths are set via hook in `Page::path()` instead of modifying the return of `Page::render()`
 - Crosslink support via the RTE (CK Editor) Link plugin
-- Page view links in admin with correctly modified urls
+- Page view links in admin with correctly modified urls.
+For the branch related to calling domain only.
+- You can place your root branch elsewhere, no need to place at the first child level under home.

 ## How to use it?
 Just create pages under the root page and add these in the `config.php` by setting `$config->MultisiteDomains`.

-### Add MultisiteDomains
+### Add MultisiteDomains in config.php
 ```php
 $config->MultisiteDomains = array(
     "example.com" => array( // domain name is used to map to root page